NVIDIA/deepops/docs/roce-perf-k8s.md

     65536      5000             92.42              92.40              0.176230
     ---------------------------------------------------------------------------------------
    ```
+   So we're getting 92.40Gb/s out of a 100Gbps NIC.

 4. Set up your management node.

    Install Ansible and required software on the mangement node.

-   DeepOps uses a single managment node deploy all other software to the cluster.
+   DeepOps uses a single management node deploy all other software to the cluster.
 This process may take several minutes as ansible-galaxy roles are downloaded and python packages are installed.
 For more information on Ansible and why we use it, consult the [Ansible Guide](ANSIBLE.md).

    ```sh
    # Install software prerequisites and copy default configuration